-Interns should begin receiving a link to the Google Form once the application is approved and the intern is assigned a DePaul Supervisor.
-Please notify the department assistant if you do not begin receiving an email with a link to the Google Form.
+Interns receive access to D2L Internship Courses' documentation course AS 604 once the application is approved and the intern s assigned a DePaul Supervisor.
+Please notify the department assistant if you have any questions about the log form embedded in AS 604.

-Interns are also expected to keep artifacts in a portfolio that they share with their DePaul Supervisor and Site Supervisor.
+Interns are also expected to keep artifacts in the AS 604 portfolio to share with their DePaul Supervisor.
+This documentation of activity supports the daily log and also details any work product of note.